mcproxy/mcproxy/README.md

 your linux kernel.
 In the debug folder is a [README](debug/README.md) file which could help you with this problem.

-To run the mcproxy you need to create a valid configuration file.
+To run the Mcproxy you need to create a valid configuration file.
 There is an example in the project folder (mcproxy.conf).

-*  To run the mcproxy in the background type the following command:
+*  To run the Mcproxy in the background type the following command:

         sudo nohup mcproxy -f <path/to/config_file> &